ali-raheem/id_book/README.md

 ## Dependencies

-This python3 program uses PyQt5.
+This python3 program uses PyQt5 and sqlite3.

 On a Debian type system this should install dependencies: